petitnau/algorand-vaults/README.md

 ## The contract state

-The contract must maintain the state of seven different variables.
+The contract state is stored in the following variables:

-* `wait_time` maintains the withdrawal wait time: how many rounds must pass between the withdrawal request and the withdrawal finalization
+* `wait_time` is the withdrawal wait time: how many rounds must pass between the withdrawal request and the withdrawal finalization
 * `recovery` is the address from which the cancel call must originate
 * `vault` is the escrow address, where the deposited funds will be kept